tiagob/create-full-stack/packages/docusaurus/docs/migrations.md

 If included, run from `packages/server`.

 Common commands are shown below.
-Additional commands are documented at https://hasura.io/docs/1.0/graphql/core/hasura-cli/hasura_migrate.html#hasura-migrate.
-Learn more about Hasura migrations at https://hasura.io/docs/1.0/graphql/core/migrations/index.html
+Additional commands are documented on [Hasura's docs](https://hasura.io/docs/1.0/graphql/core/hasura-cli/hasura_migrate.html#hasura-migrate).
+Learn more about Hasura migrations on [Hasura's migration guide](https://hasura.io/docs/1.0/graphql/core/migrations/index.html).

 ### `yarn hasura migrate apply`

 Applies all migrations to the database.

-### `hasura migrate status`
+### `yarn hasura migrate status`

 Displays the current status of migrations on a database.